 The latter only requires you to pay your utilities on time every month in order to function.
-Whereas the former depends on your ability to remember replacing the canister, checking the hose, and cleaning the pilot often.
+Whereas the former depends on your ability to remember to replace the canister, check the hose, and clean the pilot often.

 This is one of those cases where reliability won’t be determined as much by the appliance itself, but rather by the user’s habits.

 Again, if you know you’re someone who hates doing regular maintenance and tends to forget about checking propane levels, your best bet will be to go for an infrared model.

 Lastly, let’s discuss another very important, yet usually underestimated aspect.

 Being able to place a steady heat source wherever it’s needed, can be a blessing.
 Our everyday lives are hectic, and as such, necessities change fast, and frequently.

 Owning an appliance that can adapt to these swift changes without giving you too much trouble, is essential.
 Being able to place your patio heater in one corner of your garden on Monday and across the room on Thursday, is an advantage that should not be underappreciated.